Foods that sweeten semen also improve men's health.

 Women need not fear injury from the force of ejaculation.
 Having a man come in your mouth feels like biting down on a cherry tomato.

 As for improving semen's taste, my extensive search of the medical literature and the internet show no studies—but plenty of opinions.

 Urologists generally say men can't modify the taste of semen.
 "In healthy men," says Lawrence Ross, M.D., of the University of Illinois, "the composition of seminal fluid is constant because it includes a precise mixture of components necessary to support sperm."
 If its composition is constant, its taste must be, too.

 Speaking of its composition, semen is about 96 percent water, plus:

-• A several minerals: magnesium, phosphorus, potassium--and zinc, which gives semen its odd, metallic taste.
+- Several minerals: magnesium, phosphorus, potassium—and zinc, which gives semen its odd, metallic taste.

 Internet discussions agree.
 Fruit juices are often recommended to sweeten semen, notably, apple and pineapple.
-Meanwhile, foods reported to foul the taste include Sprinkle's list and others: meats, dairy, deep fried foods, coffee, alcohol, and asparagus (which makes sense because of its well-known ability to alter the aroma of urine), plus one nonfood item, cigarettes.
+Meanwhile, foods reported to make it taste foul include Sprinkle's list and others: meats, dairy, deep-fried foods, coffee, alcohol, and asparagus (which makes sense because of its well-known ability to alter the aroma of urine), plus one non-food item: cigarettes.

 If a man would rather not change his diet, or if diet changes don't provide sufficient taste enhancement, any foulness can be masked.
 While providing fellatio, women might suck on peppermint or wintergreen lifesavers.